The Winterthur Library

 BIOGRAPHICAL STATEMENT

-Henry A. Dreer ran a seedhouse in Philadelphia, Pennsylvania.
+Henry A. Dreer ran a seed store in Philadelphia, Pennsylvania.
 He was the son of a German emigrant.
 In 1838, at the age of 20, Dreer started a seed store at 97 Chestnut St. Within a decade operations had expanded significantly and Dreer opened a larger store at 59 Chestnut St. From 1839 to 1850, his nurseries were at "The Woodlands."
-As business continued to grow, Dreer continued to move into larger stores at several Chestnut Street locales.
+As business continued to grow, Dreer moved into successively larger stores at several Chestnut Street locales.
 In 1847, Dreer married Mary Leavenworth.
 Initially, she and later their baby daughter lived in Reading, Pa.
 The family settled in Philadelphia late in 1848.

 SCOPE AND CONTENT